 * 6 hours of brewing time

-For more information, check out the details on the Summerville Facebook Page.
+For more information, check out more details here.